jacobfgrant/mac-admin/README.md

 A collection of LaunchDaemons/LaunchAgents.
 These can be built into packages using the buildLaunchDPkg.py script.

+## Nopkgs

+Munki nopkgs (pkginfo files with no pkg or app payload) used for running scripts through munki.

 ## Packages

 Packages (.pkg files) to be built using Greg Neagle's [munkipkg tool](https://github.com/munki/munki-pkg).